w23/obs-kmsgrab/README.md

 - no sync whatsoever, known to rarily cause weird capture glitches (dirty regions missing for a few seconds)
 - no resolution/framebuffer following -- may break if output resolution changes
 - may conflict with some x11 compositors and wayland impls
-- currently just having this `obs-kmsgrab-send` binary lying around with caps set will make it possible for anyone having local user on your machine to grab any of your screens.
+- currently just having this `linux-kmsgrab-send` binary lying around with caps set will make it possible for anyone having local user on your machine to grab any of your screens.
 Decide for yourself whether that's a concerning threat model for your situation.